-The roll call of success for the multi-talented Irish man is long and much deserved – with two Irish Number One albums, sell-out shows at home and abroad and fistfuls of music awards to his name.
+The roll call of success for the multi-talented Irish man is long and much deserved – with number one albums, sell-out shows in Ireland, UK and further afield, with a fistfuls of Awards to his name.

 Tunes from his mum’s favourite country music radio shows – with songs by favourites including Garth Brooks, Alan Jackson and George Strait – also engrained themselves deeply in a young Derek’s heart.

-It was pop which first drew a blond haired, fresh faced 17-year-old teenage Derek into the music business.
+It was pop which first drew a blond-haired, fresh-faced 17-year-old teenage Derek into the music business.
 He followed in the chart busting footsteps of Irish boybands, Boyzone and Westlife – as part of new Celtic teen pop phenomenon, D-Side in 2001.
-Managed by Kim Glover – the same woman responsible for Dublin born UK chart toppers, B*Witched and TV superstars, Ant & Dec’s singing years – Derek enjoyed three British Top Ten hits with D-Side.
+Managed by Kim Glover – the same woman responsible for Dublin born UK chart toppers, B*Witched and TV superstars, Ant & Dec’s singing years – Derek enjoyed three UK top ten hits with D-Side.

-After an ecstatically received Australian tour and Oz only compilation album, Let Me Introduce Myself in 2015, Derek’s dreams of major country music stardom look set to come true too outside Ireland.
-But the modest music man at the forefront of the new wave of young Irish country music stars, remains ever loyal to his fans.
+After an ecstatically received Australian tour and an ‘Oz-only compilation album’: Let Me Introduce Myself in 2015, Derek’s dreams of major country music stardom look set to come true too outside Ireland.